LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Completed the "Correct the mistakes of the character recognition software" and the "Remove String Spaces" Codewars katas.
 My solution for the latter was just like the one voted best practice!

 **Thoughts**: Must start portoflio soon!
 This weekend, can't keep losing time for it.

+### Day 7: March 30, 2018

+**Today's Progress**: Completed the CSS Grid course by Wes Bos!
+Also, completed the "Thinkful - List Drills: Longest word" and "Number of People in the Bus" challenges on Codewars.

+**Thoughts**: Nothing that can distract me (not even myself &#1f604) from building my portfolio now.
+Wanted to start it today but got worn out from the progress of the day as well as from family time.

+**Link(s) to work**: [My Codewars solution](https://www.codewars.com/users/klcantrell/completed_solutions)